 The HD 8670 has a 203 MHz higher core clock speed and 8 more Texture Mapping Units than the GeForce GT 720.
 This results in the HD 8670 providing 11.2 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The HD 8670 has a 203 MHz higher core clock speed than the GeForce GT 720 and the same number of Render Output Units.
 This results in the HD 8670 providing 1.6 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GT 720 was released over a year more recently than the HD 8670, and so the GeForce GT 720 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the HD 8670.

 The HD 8670 has 1024 MB more video memory than the GeForce GT 720, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the HD 8670 also has superior memory performance overall.

-The Radeon HD 8670 (OEM) requires 75 Watts to run and the GeForce GT 720 requires 35 Watts.
-The HD 8670 requires 40 Watts more than the GeForce GT 720 to run.
-The difference is significant enough that the HD 8670 may have a slight adverse affect on your yearly electricity bills in comparison to the GeForce GT 720.
+The Radeon HD 8670 (OEM) requires 75 Watts to run and the GeForce GT 720 requires 19 Watts.
+We would recommend a PSU with at least 400 Watts for the HD 8670 and a PSU with at least 300 Watts for the GeForce GT 720.
+The HD 8670 requires 56 Watts more than the GeForce GT 720 to run.
+The difference is significant enough that the HD 8670 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GT 720.